Frank Harty put himself through college and law school by playing football and working.

 His passionate desire to win shows in his record of success and his recognition by leading guides such as Chambers USA and Benchmark Litigation.
 “I like finding ways to win for my clients.”
 Frank says, “and that might include winning by losing the right way.
 It might include winning by avoiding a fight.
 Very often, it includes going to trial and winning at trial.”

-The American College of Trail Lawyers
+The American College of Trial Lawyers

 The College of Labor and Employment Lawyers